 *** Unchanged text omitted ***

-- New data indicator – 1 bit if the number of scheduled PUSCH indicated by the Time domain resource assignment field is 1; otherwise 2, 3, 4, 5, 6, 7 or 8 bits determined based on the maximum number of schedulable PUSCH among all entries in the higher layer parameter pusch-TimeDomainAllocationListForMultiPUSCH, where each bit corresponds to one scheduled PUSCH as defined in clause 6.1.4 in [6, TS 38.214].
+- New data indicator – 1 bit if the higher layer parameter pusch-TimeDomainAllocationListForMultiPUSCH is not configured; otherwise 2, 3, 4, 5, 6, 7 or 8 bits determined based on the maximum number of schedulable PUSCH among all entries in the higher layer parameter pusch-TimeDomainAllocationListForMultiPUSCH, where each bit corresponds to one scheduled PUSCH as defined in clause 6.1.4 in [6, TS 38.214].

 - Redundancy version – – number of bits determined by the following:

-- 2 bits as defined in Table 7.3.1.1.1-2 if the number of scheduled PUSCH indicated by the Time domain resource assignment field is 1;
+- 2 bits as defined in Table 7.3.1.1.1-2 if the higher layer parameter pusch-TimeDomainAllocationListForMultiPUSCH is not configured

 - otherwise 2, 3, 4, 5, 6, 7 or 8 bits determined by the maximum number of schedulable PUSCHs among all entries in the higher layer parameter pusch-TimeDomainAllocationListForMultiPUSCH, where each bit corresponds to one scheduled PUSCH as defined in clause 6.1.4 in [6, TS 38.214] and redundancy version is determined according to Table 7.3.1.1.2-34.